aanya-coding-projects/agency-site/README.md

 # Agency Model Website

-A modern, responsive website built as a mockup for a cloud solutions company.
+A modern, responsive website built as a mockup for a creative agency.
 This project demonstrates professional UI/UX design for a tech-focused business, highlighting services, products, and client benefits in a clean and engaging way.

 ---

 ## 🚀 Features
 - Responsive design for desktop and mobile
-- Homepage with hero section and service highlights
 - Services overview with detailed descriptions
 - Contact section for inquiries
-- Clean, minimal branding suitable for a tech company
+- Clean, minimal branding
+- Social media and contact icons for easy navigation
+- Responsive design for smartphones, tablets, and desktops

 ---